liamdx/bgfx-sdl-minimal-example/README.md

 # minimal-bgfx-sdl-example

-Minimal example of setting up SDL + BGFX.
+Minimal example of setting up SDL + BGFX using CMake.
 Compiled this on windows only but setup in code to support all platforms.

 ## Building
 1. run git submodule update --init --recursive